KITS, Modules, Product Post

 2. Automotive Industry: They power various vehicle components, such as windshield wipers, power windows, and fans.

-3. Consumer Electronics: DC motors are found in devices like DVD players, CD drives, and electric toothbrushes.
+3. Consumer Electronics: DC motors are found in devices such as DVD players, CD drives, and electric toothbrushes.

 4. Industrial Automation: They are crucial in conveyor belts, pumps, and manufacturing machinery.